Masaaki Suzuki

 Show More

-Suzuki combines his conducting career with his work as an organist and harpsichordist; he recently recorded Bach’s solo works for these instruments.
-Born in Kobe, he graduated from the Tokyo University of Fine Arts and Music with a degree in composition and organ performance and went on to study at the Sweelinck Conservatory in Amsterdam under Ton Koopman and Piet Kee.
-Founder and Professor Emeritus of the early music department at the Tokyo University of the Arts, he was on the choral conducting faculty at the Yale School of Music and Yale Institute of Sacred Music from 2009 until 2013, where he remains affiliated as the principal guest conductor of Yale Schola Cantorum.
+Suzuki studied composition and organ performance at Tokyo University of Fine Arts and Music and continued his training at the Sweelinck Conservatory in Amsterdam under Ton Koopman and Piet Kee.
+He is Founder and Professor Emeritus of the early music department at Tokyo University of the Arts and served on the choral conducting faculty at the Yale School of Music and Yale Institute of Sacred Music from 2009 to 2013, where he remains affiliated as Principal Guest Conductor of Yale Schola Cantorum.

 Contacts